alirezanet/Husky.Net/README.md

 ## Task runner

+Linting makes more sense when run before committing your code.
+By doing so you can ensure no errors go into the repository and enforce code style.
+But running a lint process on a whole project is slow, and linting results can be irrelevant.
+Ultimately you only want to lint files that will be committed.

 After installation, you must have `task-runner.json` file in your `.husky` directory that you can use to define your tasks.

 you can run and test your tasks with `husky run` command.
 Once you are sure that your tasks are working properly, you can add it to the hook.